Stealth Decoy Reader

-Operating Manual for the PPE Stealth Wiegand Data Interpreter
+Operating Manual for the PPE Stealth Decoy Reader

 Introduction

-The PPE Stealth Wiegand Data Interpreter (WDI) v2 provides a novel approach to initial access and supports physical privilege escalation in badge-based environments (e.g., server rooms or restricted areas) using non-destructive methods.
+The PPE Stealth Decoy Reader (SDR) v2 provides a novel approach to initial access and supports physical privilege escalation in badge-based environments (e.g., server rooms or restricted areas) using non-destructive methods.

 What is Stealth Mode?